Building to Understand: Examining Teens' Technical and Socio-Ethical Pieces of Understandings in the Construction of Small Generative Language Models: Findings

 Teens also expressed that \textbf{designers are responsible for the behaviors and potential harms of LMs (SE2).} In addition to his initial claim that users were responsible for ``mixing'' outputs, Mordecai argued that if the GradSpeechGPT ``makes a bad decision, we're responsible because we gave it the information it needs.''
 Like Mordecai, other teens also ascribed responsibility to the designers of the datasets used to build models.
 Tyler, for instance, noted that ``the developers were responsible for, like, if they added anything bad,'' connecting how technical decisions related to dataset design have socio-ethical implications.

-A unique piece of socio-ethical understanding voiced only by one participant was that \textbf{LMs are responsible for their behaviors and potential harms (SE3).} Ricardo argued that ``if the AI simply gave out the wrong information for some reason, then it would be on the system itself.''
+A unique piece of socio-ethical understandings voiced only by one participant was that \textbf{LMs are responsible for their behaviors and potential harms (SE3).} Ricardo argued that ``if the AI simply gave out the wrong information for some reason, then it would be on the system itself.''
 Yet, he also explained that ``if the output is out to harm somebody, then it would be on us, on our end, because we gave it the information and trained it.''
 While Ricardo believed that the harms of misinformation were technical faults of the system, other harms to people would be the responsibility of the designers.

-Throughout these examples, we see how pieces of understanding related to responsibility were context-dependent, sometimes with the same teens, like Ricardo, ascribing the responsibility of different harms to different actors.
+Throughout these examples, we see how pieces of understandings related to responsibility were context-dependent, sometimes with the same teens, like Ricardo, ascribing the responsibility of different harms to different actors.